-Other representative regionally significant projects in the Fiscally Constrained 2040 RTP (not yet funded in the TIP) using federal and state resources include:
+Other representative regionally significant projects in the 2040 Fiscally Constrained RTP (not yet funded in the TIP) using federal and state resources include:

-- Pena Boulevard from I-70 to E-470: widen roadway to eight lanes. - Wadsworth Boulevard (SH-121) from 36th Avenue to 46th Avenue: widen roadway to six lanes. - Wadsworth Parkway (SH-121) from 92nd Avenue to SH-128/120th Avenue: widen roadway to six lanes. - 104th Avenue from Grandview Ponds to McKay Road: widen roadway to four lanes. - I-70 from Brighton Boulevard to I-270: reconstruct roadway and add managed lanes. - I-270 from I-25 to I-70: widen roadway to six lanes and reconstruct Vasquez Boulevard interchange. - US-6 at Wadsworth Boulevard: interchange reconstruction. - I-25 from 120th Avenue to SH-7 and from SH-66 to WCR 38: add two toll/managed lanes. - C-470 from Wadsworth Boulevard to I-25: add toll/managed lanes. - Colfax Avenue from 7th Street to Potomac Street: new Bus Rapid Transit. - SH-119 from Boulder to Longmont: new Bus Rapid Transit. - North Metro Rail Line, Denver Union Station to 124th Avenue Station: new rail, stations, parking. - Southeast Rail Extension, Lincoln Avenue to RidgeGate Parkway: new rail, stations, parking.
+- Pena Boulevard from I-70 to E-470: widen roadway to eight lanes. - Wadsworth Parkway (SH-121) from 92nd Avenue to SH-128/120th Avenue: widen roadway to six lanes. - 104th Avenue from Grandview Ponds to McKay Road: widen roadway to four lanes. - I-270 from I-25 to I-70: widen roadway to six lanes and reconstruct Vasquez Boulevard interchange. - US-6 at Wadsworth Boulevard: interchange reconstruction. - I-25 from 120th Avenue to SH-7 and from SH-66 to WCR 38: add two toll/managed lanes. - C-470 from Wadsworth Boulevard to I-25: add toll/managed lanes. - Colfax Avenue from 7th Street to Potomac Street: new Bus Rapid Transit. - SH-119 from Boulder to Longmont: new Bus Rapid Transit. - North Metro Rail Line, Denver Union Station to 124th Avenue Station: new rail, stations, parking. - Southeast Rail Extension, Lincoln Avenue to RidgeGate Parkway: new rail, stations, parking.